SahilSuman1011/GENAI-AI-IMAGE-GENERATOR/README.md

 - **AI Image Creation**: Leverages the **OpenAI DALL·E API** for generating high-quality images based on user inputs.
 - **Responsive UI**: Developed a fully responsive frontend using **React** and **Material-UI** for optimal user experience across devices.
-- **User Authentication**: Implemented user registration and login functionality using **React hooks** for secure and personalized access.
 - **Image Posting & Management**: Users can create, view, post, and manage their generated images seamlessly.
 - **Search Functionality**: Integrated search features to allow users to easily find previously generated images.
 - **Performance Optimization**: Enhanced application stability and performance through iterative feedback from users.